 Many of you are undoubtedly asking what these recalls mean to you.

 Second, as is the case with most programmable shunts, your setting can change following an MRI procedure.
-If you are scheduled for an MRI procedure, or need to undergo an emergency procedure, always make sure that your shunt settings are checked and verified afterwards by your neurosurgeon or neurologist.
+If you are scheduled for an MRI procedure or need to undergo an emergency procedure, always make sure that your shunt settings are checked and verified afterward by your neurosurgeon or neurologist.

 Three, if you currently have the StrataMR™ valve, be aware of any changes to how you are feeling and notify your neurosurgeon or neurologist if you have any concerns.

 It is important to note that the Medtronic Delta® fixed-pressure valve and CSF-Flow Control valves are not included in this recall.
 The Strata™ II/Strata™ NSC valves were first made available in the U.S. beginning in February 2002.
 The StrataMR™ valve was first made available in the U.S. beginning in June 2016.